 Getting your home ready to sell can be a daunting task, especially if it’s a touch outdated or just could use some upgrades.
-Rather than gutting the entire kitchen or replacing the roof, you may be searching for some inexpensive renovations that can still help you sell your Los Angeles house without breaking the bank.
+Rather than gutting the entire kitchen or replacing the roof, you may be searching for some inexpensive renovations that can still help you sell your Riverside house without breaking the bank.

 There’s more you can do in your home to help it sell faster and for a better price than just rearranging your furniture and putting away your family photos.